Visit Historic Places

 - Take Detours - Planned and Spontaneous - off the main highway.
 See what you can discover.
 Explore Washington's Scenic Byways and - State Routes Historic Points of Interest Guides

 - Visit the Little Museums - Most towns have one.
 Whether it's funky or polished, it can give you a glimpse into the town's values and psyche.
 And be sure to talk with the person at the desk!
 (It's usually a volunteer who has lived there a long time.)
-To search for museums check with the Washington Museum Association.
+To search for museums check with the Washington Museum Association and US Automobile Museum Map.

 - Sleep, Eat, and Play in the Past.
 Stay in historical inns.
 Eat in local cafes with a bit of history to them.
 Visit local pubs or gathering places.
 Join in at local events.
 Look for handmade heritage products or other items made locally.